List of DC Comics characters: N: Nocturna

 Nocturna (/nɒkˈtɜːrnə/) is a supervillainess appearing in comic books published by DC Comics, created by Doug Moench and Gene Colan.
 The storyline involving her began in Detective Comics #529 (August 1983), and her first appearance was in Batman #363 (September 1983).

 The pre-Crisis incarnation of Nocturna appeared in the first season of Batwoman, portrayed by Kayla Ewell.

 Fictional character biography

 Pre-Crisis

 Natalia Knight is a homeless child who was adopted by Charles Knight.
 While working at the Gotham City Observatory, she is struck by a radioactive laser, giving her pale skin and sensitivity to light.
-She later meets Charles' son Anton, who becomes a lover and ally to her.
+After Charles Knight was murdered, she discovered that her lifestyle was funded by criminal activity.
+It was then that she met Charles' son, Anton Knight, who fell in love with her.
+They both decided to keep the inheritance and took it upon themselves to keep them in their accustomed lifestyle through burglary, since Natalia needed expensive medical equipment to treat her condition.